-We now offer two workshops specifically for groups of learners with special needs.
-Click here to find out more.
+We offer two workshops designed specifically for groups of learners with additional needs – please click here for more information.

 Home Educated Children

 We can adapt many of our workshops to suit groups of home educated learners.
 Please contact us to discuss your requirements and we’ll try to organise something to suit.